dwww Home | Manual pages | Find package

 Expose a port, or a range of ports (e.g. --expose=3300-3310) informs

-Docker that the container listens on the specified network ports at
+docker daemon that the container listens on the specified network

 runtime.
-Docker uses this information to interconnect containers using
+The docker daemon uses this information to interconnect

 --group-add=[]